-Arterial roadways shall be designed to accommodate a 3.0 m wide separate sidewalk as part of any new or upgrading construction project.
+Urban Arterial roadways shall be designed to accommodate a 3.0 m wide separate sidewalk as part of any new or upgrading construction project.

-To provide barrier-free access, sidewalk ramps shall be installed at the corner of any intersection which connects to an existing or planned sidewalk or pathway, as part of any new or upgrading construction project.
+To provide barrier-free access, where sidewalks and pathways are present, sidewalk ramps shall be installed at the corner of any intersection which connects to an existing or planned sidewalk or pathway, as part of any new or upgrading construction project.
 An additional curb ramp shall also be installed on the through street of a three-legged intersection.